Ari Horesh's profile picture on EnterMedSchool

 How Much Does The IMAT Cost?

-Here’s a table that summarizes the IMAT entry fees for 2023:
+Here’s a table that summarizes the IMAT entry fees based on previous years

 CurrencyAmount